 What should be done if our project involves a brownfield site?
-If a local agency's application involves the acquisition or development of a brownfield site, it is highly recommended that the IDNR grant staff be contacted at 217/782-7481 to discuss.
+If a local agency's application involves the acquisition or development of a brownfield site, it is highly recommended that you contact IDNR to discuss.

 Can donated labor and equipment be used on the project?